YvesBas/Tadarida-C/README.md

 It gives a probability matrix of each sound events (in lines) belonging to each potential species (in rows) named according to the first treated .ta file and with a _ProbEsp.csv suffix

 ### AggContacts.r
+Please note that this script is also needed to generate inputs of IdMan_IdAuto.r on RSDB (its "args[1]" input is in this case a ProbEspXXX.csv file from buildClassif_HF.r)
 #### Inputs:
 It requires 3 arguments:
 - args[1]: (character) the path of a folder containing the ClassifC1.r outputs (_ProbEsp.csv files) (=args[1]) or of the votes from buildClassif.r (ProbEspXXX.csv file)